carlos55ml/rptweaks/README.md

 * add `ensure rptweaks` in your server.cfg
 * you're done!

+## KEEP IN MIND:
+* Default option is `true`.
+But if you dont want some option to have effect you set it to `false`.
+* Everything set to `false` will make the script to not have any effect.

 ## VERSION:

 Script is currently in version **1.1** , more functions to come!